tjd1234/cmpt120fall2022/index.md

 Due dates, marks, discussions, etc. are all on [Canvas](https://canvas.sfu.ca/courses/73212).

-Please use [the Mu Python editor](https://codewith.mu/) to run your Python programs.
+I recommend you use [the Mu Python editor](https://codewith.mu/) to run your Python programs.
+It's easy to use, and comes complete with all the libraries you'll need for this course.

 ## Assignments